CiscoSteve42/Notes/FreeBSD/info.md

 --------------------------
 * You should really do this in the config file but I'm gonna keep it here for now

+* Even better, do it during install, as I found out on my first install, just installing ntpd by itself will not update the ntp service and you will constantly have time issues so make sure to grab both ntp packages.

 Start by setting the wrong date:
 ```sh
 date 04201984